oduis/UEVRDeluxe-docs/UEVRTutorial.md

 | [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) | Free | WIFI only | Good |
 | [Meta Quest Link](https://www.meta.com/en-us/help/quest/pcvr/) | Free  | WIFI (Airlink) and USB | Good |

-If your network is great, I would highly recommend [Virtual Desktop](https://www.vrdesktop.net/).
+If your network is great, I highly recommend [Virtual Desktop](https://www.vrdesktop.net/).
-It has the best image encoding, upscaling options and frame generion on headset, resulting in best image quality.
+It has the best image encoding, upscaling options and frame generation on headset, resulting in the best image quality.
-If your network is weak and you are a Meta Quest user, go for USB on [Meta Quest Link](https://www.meta.com/en-us/help/quest/pcvr/).
+If your network is weak and you are a Meta Quest user, use USB on [Meta Quest Link](https://www.meta.com/en-us/help/quest/pcvr/).
-If you search for a free option that is also know to be very stable, go for [SteamVR](https://store.steampowered.com/app/250820/SteamVR/).
+If you search for a free option that is also know to be very stable, use [SteamVR](https://store.steampowered.com/app/250820/SteamVR/).
-Except from Meta Quest Link the installation requires an app both on PC as well as on the headset.
+Except for Meta Quest Link the installation requires an app both on PC as on the headset.

+#### 4.1 Tipps for configuring Virtual Desktop (the recommended option)
+In the PC app:
+* __Codec__: Leave on "Auto".
+Best quality is achieved with HVEC/10bit.
+Although the Quest-exclusive AV1 might be tempting, NVidia cards are better optimized for encoding HVEC, making AV1 less ideal for performance.
+* __Network bandwith__: Leave on auto.
+Manually increasing bandwidth too much may cause latency hiccups due to network interference in busy environments.
+Virtual Desktop usually finds the optimal balance.

+In the headset app's streaming settings:
+* __VR frame rate__: Set higher to reduce flickering (even if your PC cannot render at, for example, 120Hz).
+* Enable the [Snapdragon Super Resolution](https://www.qualcomm.com/developer/blog/2023/04/using-super-resolution-boost-resolution-virtual-reality) for a good on device AI upscaling
+* __Synchronous Spacewarp__: Set to "Auto".
+It increases the frame rate and works in conjunction with Super Resolution.
+Be aware that this may cause flickering in elements like health bar HUD overlays.
+* __Sharpening__: Reduce to the small value, as Super Resolution will provide superior sharpening.
+* __Color Vibrance__: Consider enabling "Increase color vibrance" and disabling "Increase nominal range" to prevent blown-out shadows.

 ### 5. Install UEVR Easy Injector
 The latest releases can always be found here on GitHub:
 <a href="https://github.com/oduis/UEVRDeluxe/releases" class="download-link">Download latest UEVR Easy Injector release</a>

 ### 6. UEVR Easy Injector - Games page
-When starting UEVR Easy Injector you will find a list of installed Unreal engine Steam games that *might* work, plus a switcher for the OpenXR runtime - what is it?
+When you start UEVR Easy Injector, you'll see a list of installed Unreal Engine Steam games that __might__ work, along with a switcher for the OpenXR runtime.
+But what is OpenXR?
-There are two protocol standards to transfer VR graphics data: OpenVR is the old one.
-Some older headsets run OpenVR natively, and SteamVR was first built on it.
+There are two protocol standards for transferring VR graphics data: OpenVR and OpenXR.
+OpenVR is the older standard, used by some older headsets and initially by SteamVR.
-The newer version and recommended protocol is OpenXR.
-Using OpenXR you can decide what linking app should handle your OpenXR graphics.
-If you have more than one installed (e.g. to try out different options), choose the one to start the game with here.
-It is a global option for *all* apps using OpenXR on your PC, not just UEVR Easy Injector.
+OpenXR is the newer and recommended protocol.
+It allows you to choose which linking app should handle your OpenXR graphics.
+If you have multiple linking apps installed (to try out different options), you can select the one to start the game with here.
+This setting is a global option for *all* apps using OpenXR on your PC, not just UEVR Easy Injector.
-After selecting your OpenXR runtime (if necessary), just click the game to start.
+After selecting your OpenXR runtime (if necessary), simply click the game to start.

 ### 7. UEVR Easy Injector - select a profile
-You need a profile telling UEVR how to handle the game, how to connect to your controller e.g. to your weapon etc.
-Just hit "Search online" on this page.
-You will get a list of profiles submitted and tested by the community (since we are at the start there are not many games supported).
-Just select a profile that looks good and hit the "Install" button.
+To ensure UEVR handles the game correctly and connects your controller to in-game elements like weapons, you'll need a profile.
+Simply click "Search online" on this page to access a list of community-submitted and tested profiles.
+Since UEVR is relatively new, the number of supported games may be limited.
+Select a suitable profile and click the "Install" button.

-If there is no profile you can create a simple one yourself.
-Hit the "Add profile" button and select the options.
-Typically you would try the most performant options first.
-If the game crashes or shows other graphical issues, go for some more conservative settings.
+If no profile is available, you can create one yourself.
+Click the "Add profile" button and configure the options.
+It's recommended to start with the most performant settings.
+If the game crashes or exhibits graphical issues, try more conservative settings.

-### 8. UEVR Easy Injector - start the game
-Make your that you link app is running and you are connected via VR headset to your PC *before* hitting the launch button.
+Make sure your linking app is running and you are connected to your PC via your VR headset *before* hitting the launch button.
-UEVR will start the game (if it is not already running) and injects UEVR into game.
+UEVR will start the game (if it is not already running) and inject UEVR into the game.
 Continue in your headset.
-First UEVR shows a menu in-game.
-You can hide the menu using the "Insert" ("Ins") key on your keyboard, or by pressing both joystick buttons simultaneously.
+Initially, UEVR will display a menu in-game.
+You can hide the menu by pressing the "Insert" ("Ins") key on your keyboard or by pressing both joystick buttons simultaneously.

 ### 9. Mastering in-game controls
-If the game supports gamepads, you VR controllers will function like a gamepad.
+If the game supports gamepads, your VR controllers will function like a gamepad.
 You can typically use the joystick and the A button to navigate the menus:

 | VR controller button... | ...will function as game button |
 |----------------------|------------------------------|